junegunn/junegunn.github.io/content/docs/fzf/tips/browsing-log-streams.md

 ---
-title: Browsing log stream with fzf
+title: Browsing log streams
 ---

-# Browsing log stream with fzf
+# Browsing log streams with fzf

 In order to allow changing queries and getting the updated results in real-time, fzf keeps the whole input list in memory and scans the list